SatoshiumAI/satoshium-us/registry/validation/README.md

 └── versions/
 ```

-These materials should be introduced only when corresponding operational resources exist.
+These materials should be introduced only when corresponding operational resources exist or when validation complexity demonstrates a need for a dedicated supporting artifact.
+They are not mandatory components of every SREG package.

 ---